Truck Camper Logo

 This week’s Question of the Week is, “Should the truck camper manufacturers bring back and/or continue with back pass-through windows, or are pass-through windows no longer necessary?”

 We use our pass-through window primarily for weather-protected ventilation.
-That said, we would love if it lined up with our rear truck window perfectly and was big enough for us to physically pass-through.
+That said, we would love it if it lined up with our rear truck window perfectly and was big enough for us to physically pass through.
 What say you?